Chief Administrative Officer - Dr. John R. Kelly

-Kelly is a 1970 graduate of Alcorn State University.
-He also earned a master’s degree from Wayne State University in Detroit and a doctorate from the University of Southern Mississippi in Hattiesburg.
+He is a graduate of Alcorn State University.
+He has a master’s degree from Wayne State University in Detroit and a doctorate from the University of Southern Mississippi in Hattiesburg.
 For 27 years, he worked as an adjunct professor at the University Southern Mississippi Gulf Park Campus, where he taught courses in sociology and social psychology.

-Immediately after retirement from federal service he managed his own consultant firm, Resources Management Inc. Resources Management is a research, training and development firm that works with both the public and private sector.
+Immediately after retirement, John managed his own consulting firm, Resources Management, Inc. Resources Management is a research, training and development firm that did business with both the public and private sector.